X

 2. Observed vegetation composition from the post-diversion period (1950-1984).
 This period was characterized by frequent high peak flows and very low minimum flows which supported tamarisk recruitment.

 3. Current vegetation composition from the post-dam period (1990-present).
 This period is characterized by low peak flows and higher minimum flows.
 Extensive channel narrowing and vegetation encroachment have occurred, dominated by willows (especially Salix, exigua, coyote willow), coupled with drying of the upper floodplain and loss of older cottonwoods.
+Tamarisk have also declined in this period due to active removal and introduction of the tamarisk leaf beetle.

 Vegetation Post Diversion